 Looking for the best steak restaurants in Singapore?
 Whether you fancy wooing your date over a tender wagyu, or tucking into a T-bone while taking in sky-high views, we’ve rounded up the juiciest steakhouses in town.
-Here’s where to eat some of the best steaks in Singapore, plus two of our favourite butcheries to buy from.
+Here’s where to eat some of the best steaks in Singapore.

 Bistecca Tuscan Steakhouse

 Situated in a heritage shophouse along Mohamed Sultan Road, Bistecca is a Tuscan-style steakhouse that’s an elegant spot for gatherings of all sorts – with friends, family or date night with your partner.

 Here, it’s all about the signature Bistecca alla Fiorentina ($188), a whopping 1.1kg T-bone, that’s truly a sight to see.
 It’s popular too – you’ll see it on almost every table at the restaurant.

 This sharing-sized steak uses pasture-raised F1 Karoge Washu (“Japanese Black”) wagyu from Australia and Tajima beef that’s been 420-days grain-fed.
 It’s served in thick-cut slices true to traditional Tuscan fashion and has a marbling score of six; each bite is rich, succulent and extremely flavourful.
 A word of caution, though: if you’re not used to thicker cuts of meat or if you’re a small eater, you should share this between three to four people.